grafana/agent/docs/sources/flow/getting-started/migrating-from-promtail.md

 Configuration conversion is done on a best-effort basis. {{< param "PRODUCT_ROOT_NAME" >}} will issue warnings or errors where the conversion can't be performed.

-After the configuration is converted, we recommend that you review the {{< param "PRODUCT_NAME" >}} configuration file created, and verify that it's correct before starting to use it in a production environment.
+After the configuration is converted, review the {{< param "PRODUCT_NAME" >}} configuration file created and verify that it's correct before starting to use it in a production environment.

-Furthermore, we recommend that you review the following checklist:
+Review the following checklist:

-* Check if you are using any extra command line arguments with Promtail which aren't present in your configuration file.
+* Check if you are using any extra command line arguments with Promtail that aren't present in your configuration file.
 For example, `-max-line-size`.
 * Check if you are setting any environment variables, whether [expanded in the config file][] itself or consumed directly by Promtail, such as `JAEGER_AGENT_HOST`.
 * In {{< param "PRODUCT_NAME" >}}, the positions file is saved at a different location.
   Refer to the [loki.source.file][] documentation for more details.
   Check if you have any existing setup, for example, a Kubernetes Persistent Volume, that you must update to use the new positions file path.
-* Metamonitoring metrics exposed by the Flow Mode usually match Promtail metamonitoring metrics but will use a different name.
+* Metamonitoring metrics exposed by {{< param "PRODUCT_NAME" >}} usually match Promtail metamonitoring metrics but will use a different name.
   Make sure that you use the new metric names, for example, in your alerts and dashboards queries.
 * The logs produced by {{< param "PRODUCT_NAME" >}} will differ from those produced by Promtail.
 * {{< param "PRODUCT_NAME" >}} exposes the {{< param "PRODUCT_NAME" >}} [UI][], which differs from Promtail's Web UI.